dendronhq/dendron-site/vault/pro.dendron.topic.commands.md

 ### Reload Index

 Dendron will re-initialize the index.
 This is currently necessary if you add new entries to a [[schema | pro.dendron.topic.schema.md]].

+### Upgrade Settings

+Dendron will automatically update your workspace settings during version upgrades to make sure they stay up to date with new features and bundled extensions.
+If you've modified the settings or want to restore your settings back to their default, you can run this command.

+## Dev Commands

+These commands should not be needed for regular use of Dendron but can aid in development and debugging.
+They are prefixed with `Dev:Dendron:`

+###  Open Logs

+This opens up the dendron logs file.
+If you are submitting a bug, please paste the output of this command to your issue.